CrazyStoneonRoad/TGRS-HRRSD-Dataset/OPT2017/README.md

 1. In each file, a row represents a proposal, namely a candidate box.

 2. For the columns, the first column represents category and the others represent normalized bounding box ```(x_left, y_bottom, x_right, y_top)```.

+# avr_std_detection_sets.py

+This file is used to calculate average and standard deviation for object detection datasets.
+These two numbers will be needed for training better models.

+Put this file under root of the datasets, where there is a JPEGImages folder containing images.

+If you want to calculate the ```avr``` and ```std``` from N images, run :
+> python avr_std_detection_sets.py [N (optional)]